OpenAngelArena/oaa/docs/install.md

 ## Launch Tools
 Next we open the actual addon!
 This is done by right clicking on `Dota 2` from Steam and selecting "Launch Dota 2 - Tools".
 It should be the second option on the dropdown below "Play Game..."

 Open `oaa` from the window that opens, and you're in!
-Open one of the maps and click the gamepad sybol to test the gamemode.
+To start the game, open the Vconsole and type 'dota_launch_custom_game oaa aaa', if you get the error 'Unable to load map specified by server', it means you have to first build the map in Hammer (map editor tool).
+Open the 'Asset Browser' window that opened when you started the game, and click the hammer icon on the top left.
+Open one of the maps (probably aaa) and click the gamepad sybol to test the gamemode.
 Any changes you make will show up in the Github client, read for a pull request to be made.